Apple: Toward General Active Perception via Reinforcement Learning: Active Perception Policy Learning

-In this work, we assume that the policy $\pi$ is parameterized by parameters $\theta \in \R^M$, which allows us to compute a gradient of \eqref{eq:obj2} and optimize the problem with gradient descent algorithms.
+In this work, we assume that the policy $\pi$ is a neural network, parameterized by parameters $\theta \in \R^M$, which allows us to compute a gradient of \cref{eq:obj2} and optimize the problem with gradient descent algorithms.
 Computing the gradient of $J(\pi_\theta)$ now yields

-As shown in \eqref{eq:grad}, the gradient of the objective function $J(\pi_\theta)$ decomposes into a policy gradient and a negative supervised prediction loss gradient.
+Intermediate steps can be found in \cref{app:grad_derivation}.
+As can be seen in \cref{eq:grad}, the gradient of the objective function $J(\pi_\theta)$ decomposes into a policy gradient and a negative supervised prediction loss gradient.

-\subsection{Deriving \tapSac{} and \tapCrossq{}}
+\subsection{Deriving \appleSac{} and \appleCrossq{}}

-We use RL-based techniques to estimate the policy gradient in \cref{eq:grad}, focusing on two actor-critic methods: \sac{}~\cite{haarnoja2018soft} and \crossq{}~\cite{bhatt2019crossq}. \sac{} is an off-policy RL algorithm that jointly learns a policy and two Q-networks.
+We use RL-based techniques to estimate the policy gradient in \cref{eq:grad}.
+Here we propose two variations of \apple{} based on two actor-critic methods: \sac{}~\cite{haarnoja2018soft} and \crossq{}~\cite{bhatt2019crossq}. \sac{} is an off-policy RL algorithm that jointly learns a policy and two Q-networks.
 The Q-networks are optimized to minimize the Bellman residual for the policy, and the policy is optimized to maximize the smaller of the two values predicted by the Q-networks.
 To stabilize the training of the Q-networks, \sac{} deploys target networks, which slowly track the actual Q-networks. \crossq{} is similar to \sac{} but drops the target networks and instead uses BatchRenorm~\cite{ioffe2017batch} layers in the Q-network to stabilize their training.
-To use \sac{} and \crossq{} in the active perception setting, we adjust three components: \begin{enumerate}[wide, labelwidth=!, labelindent=5pt, itemsep=1em] \item The active perception setting is partially observed.
+To use either \sac{} and \crossq{} in the active perception setting, we adjust three components: \begin{enumerate}[wide, labelwidth=!, labelindent=5pt, itemsep=1em] \item The active perception setting is partially observed.
 Hence, instead of a state $s_t$, the policy and the Q-networks receive a trajectory of past observations $o_{0:t}$. \item During the training of the Q-networks, \sac{} and \crossq{} sample transitions and rewards from the replay buffer to compute the Bellman residual.
 The presence of the prediction loss $\ell_{\pi_{\theta}}$ requires us to dynamically recompute the total reward when evaluating the Bellman residual, yielding